sandervandevelde/MQTTBrokerPrivatePreview/python/README.md

   In Linux:
   ```
-  source env/iothub-broker/bin/activate
+  source env/mqtt-broker/bin/activate
   ```

   In Windows command prompt:
   ```
-  env\iothub-broker\Scripts\activate.bat
+  env\mqtt-broker\Scripts\activate.bat
   ```

   In powershell:
   ```
-  .\env\iothub-broker\Scripts\Activate.ps1
+  .\env\mqtt-broker\Scripts\Activate.ps1
   ```

-  After you do this, your prompt will change to include the `iothub-broker` name.
+  After you do this, your prompt will change to include the `mqtt-broker` name.

   ```
-  bertk@bertk-hp:~$ source ~/env/iothub-broker/bin/activate
+  bertk@bertk-hp:~$ source ~/env/mqtt-broker/bin/activate
-  (iothub-broker) bertk@bertk-hp:~$
+  (mqtt-broker) bertk@bertk-hp:~$
   ```

-4. Now you are using the python and pip executables from inside the `env/iothub-broker` directory, and all libraries that you install will also be stored in this directory.
+4. Now you are using the python and pip executables from inside the `env/mqtt-broker` directory, and all libraries that you install will also be stored in this directory.

   Also, now that we're in the virtual environment, you can use `python3` or `python` commands since they both point to the same thing.